bhutchins1a/SQL/SQL Project Planning/SQL_Planning_Solution.md

 4) Easiest way to solve this is using common table expressions and window functions

 The data below come from querying the table for all values in the Projects table.
-Start dates are highlighted in yellow; end dates are highlighted in orang.
+Start dates are highlighted in yellow; end dates are highlighted in orange.
+Arrows indicate the connection between start date and end date of each project.

 From the image, our expected output should contain 11 rows.